Well, I finally got a chance to check it out and I gotta say… The LINQ High Roller is pretty cool.

 Brooklyn Bowl has redefined the destination entertainment experience.
-“One of the most incredible places on earth,” according to Rolling Stone, Brooklyn Bowl integrates a premier performance venue, food by Blue Ribbon, bars which feature local craft-brewed beers, and 16 bowling lanes which give guests a unique place to relax, eat, drink and watch a performance.
+“One of the most incredible places on earth,” according to Rolling Stone, Brooklyn Bowl integrates a premier performance venue, food by Blue Ribbon, bars that feature local craft-brewed beers, and 16 bowling lanes which give guests a unique place to relax, eat, drink and watch a performance.
 Brooklyn Bowl is located in the former Hecla Iron Works (built 1882) and was the first L.E.E.D. certified bowling alley in the world.

 So what’s to eat?
 The most comfortable of comfort foods, designed to hit the spot.
-“Really what we’ve always tried to do is make the stuff mom used to make, just make it better…” — Read “An Exclusive First Taste of Las Vegas Weekly” by Food Editor from Las Vegas Weekly, Brock Rake to learn more.
+“Really what we’ve always tried to do is make the stuff mom used to make, just make it better…” — Read “An Exclusive First Taste of Las Vegas Weekly” by food editor from Las Vegas Weekly, Brock Rake to learn more.

 And if it’s music you want, check out their stage.
 You know this place has got to rock.

-Strolling the courtyard we found a couple of great hand-painted wall murals by local artists Anthony N. Ortega, Brett Rosepiler, and Gearboxxx.
+Strolling the courtyard, we found a couple of great hand-painted wall murals by local artists Anthony N. Ortega, Brett Rosepiler, and Gearboxxx.